-Following comments are some outcomes of our analysis. \begin{remark} For a given vector field $X=Bu$, defined at~\eqref{B-in-jordan-form}, we have: \begin{itemize} \item[1)] If matrix $B$ has at least one pair of positive-negative eigenvalues $\pm\lambda\neq 0$, real or complex, then there is a Hamiltonian description for $X=Bu$ with quadratic Hamiltonian $H(u)=u^t D u$ and underlying non-trivial Dirac structure where non-trivial means that the skew-symmetric matrix $DB$ is not null.
-Furthermore, if the representing matrix $B$ is invertible, i.e. the eigenvalue zero is not around, then the underlying structure is a presymplectic one. \item[2)] In the case of eigenvalue zero, presence of a three dimensional Jordan block guaranties a Hamiltonian description with respect to a non-trivial Dirac$\backslash$ big-isotropic structure.
-In fact, we will show in Lemma~\ref{only-proper-big-iso} that a vector field which has only eigenvalue zero becomes Hamiltonian only with respect to either a poisson structure or a proper big-isotropic structure.
-For the case when both non-zero and zero eigenvalues are present the underlying structure is Dirac or big-isotropic. \item[3)] Let $d_{ij}$ (or $\alpha_{ij}$ or $\beta_{ij}$) be one of the free variables of $D$.
-We define $D_{ij}$ to be the matrix obtained from matrix $D$ putting $d_{ij}=1$ and all other free variables equal to zero.
-Clearly, the function $F_{ij}=u^tD_{ij} u$ is a constant of motion for the vector field $X$ and the set of $\{F_{ij}\}_{ij}$, where $i,j$ run over free variables of $D$, generates all constants of motions obtained by our algorithm.
-We will use this fact to discuss integrability of the vector field $X$. \item[4)] It is clear that play around with free variables of $D$ yields alternative Hamiltonian description for $X$. \end{itemize} \end{remark} We continue analysing the outcomes a bit more.
+The following comments are some the outcomes of our analysis. \begin{remark} For a given linear vector field $X=Bu$ we have: \begin{itemize} \item[1)] If the matrix $B$ has at least one pair of nonzero positive-negative eigenvalues, real or complex, then $X$ has a Hamiltonian description with the quadratic Hamiltonian $H(u)=u^t D u$ w.r.t a big-isotropic structure.
+Furthermore, if the matrix $B$ is non-singular, then the underlying structure is a presymplectic one. \item[2)] In the case of eigenvalue zero, presence of a three dimensional Jordan block guaranties a Hamiltonian description w.r.t. a big-isotropic structure. \item[3)] Let $d_\xi$ be one of the free variables of $D$, we define $D_\xi$ to be the matrix obtained from $D$ putting $d_\xi=1$ and all the other free variables equal to zero.
+Clearly, the function $F_\xi=u^tD_\xi u$ is a constant of motion.
+The set $\{F_\xi\}_\xi$, where $\xi$ runs over all the free variables of $D$, contains all the first integrals of $X$ achievable by our algorithm.
+We will use this set of first integrals to show that the vector field $X$ is completely integrable in the sense of Zung \cite{zung-action-angle}. \item[4)] The free variables of $D$ yield alternative Hamiltonian description for $X$. \end{itemize} \end{remark} We continue analysing the outcomes.